ghadfield32/ollama_neo4j_networkx_llama3_app_exs/notebooks/neo4j_data_setup/readme.md

-# NBA Player Data Analysis with Neo4j and Streamlit
+# NBA Player Data Analysis with Neo4j, Streamlit, langchain/ollama/llama3.2

 This repository is a tool for analyzing NBA player data, contracts, and team strategies using a Neo4j database and Streamlit interface.
 The application allows you to explore player statistics, assess trade value, and query the data using GraphQA, powered by Llama3.